Jett Rebel: Art

 As a young child, Rebel was often taken to museums by his parents.
 He knows a lot about visual art, especially painting.
 Rebel has a strong admiration for Picasso, the Cubism period appeals to him the most.
 The different stages that Picasso goes through fascinates him and what keeps Rebel innovating, Picasso inspires Rebel to be the type of artist he wants to be.
 He has a big love for Renaissance painters: Sandro Botticelli, Da Vinci, Michelangelo.
 Rebel repeatedly visited the Uffizi in Florence, his favourite museum.
 Rebel used The Birth of Venus by Botticelli as inspiration for his album cover Venus & Mars.
 The cover was painted by his father.
 The Annunciation of Da Vinci was printed life-size on canvas during the Truck tour in 2016 and used as the background for his concerts.
 In 2019, he used another painting as the background for his shows.
 The audience of Eurosonic Noorderslag was able to see the life-size canvas of the rococo painter François Boucher's Resting Girl during Rebel's performance.

 For the exhibition Van Gogh & Japan, an introduction video was released on March 15, 2018, in which Rebel talked about his fascination with Japan and Robbert Dijkgraaf took the viewer to the run-up of the exhibition Van Gogh & Japan, which opened from March 23, 2018, to June 24, 2018, in the Van Gogh Museum.
-Everything about the country interests me; the food, the literature.
+"Everything about the country interests me; the food, the literature.
 My music wants to go there, let's put it this way, I always have the hope that one day I will be able to make music there for the people.
-What fascinates me most about the painters I love is a kind of never stopping you from developing and never stopping learning.
+What fascinates me most about the painters I love is a kind of never stopping you from developing and never stopping learning."

 Personal life

-In the month of June 2016, Jett Rebel stopped drinking alcohol and doing drugs.
+In June 2016, Rebel stopped drinking alcohol and doing drugs.
 Rebel had been struggling with severe depression for years.
-Doctors told Rebel that the use of drugs would eventually obstruct his musical creativity and that if he continued to use drugs, they wouldn't be able to do anything for him.
-Rebel decided to quit his addiction for good.
-He considers himself to be a lifelong addict.
-Rebel has always been very open about his depression and addictions.
-In doing so, he hopes to support others who are struggling with their depression and/or addiction and to keep hope.
-Rebel has written a song about keeping hope on his album Super Pop: Just in Case You're Ever Down Again.
+Doctors told Rebel that the use of drugs would eventually obstruct his musical creativity and that if he continued to use drugs.
+Rebel has written a song about keeping hope on his album Super Pop: "Just in Case You're Ever Down Again".